BaileyGingerTechnology/PackerSystems/README.md

 ## Build instructions:

-Install packer (packer-io on Arch Linux) and a hypervisor (Virtualbox, KVM, or VMware.
+Install packer and a hypervisor (Virtualbox, KVM, or VMware.
 I might support Parallels and Hyper-V in the future, but not yet).

-Download the Windows 10 and Windows Server 2012r2 ISOs.
-The Ubuntu one will be gotten later.

-Clone the repo and cd into it
+Clone the repo and cd into it.

-cd into the directory of the environment you are building out
+cd into the directory of the environment you are building out.

 packer build -only=(virtualbox-iso, vmware-iso, or qemu) ./(machine).json

-And then wait.
-A really long time.
-Repeat the last step for each image you want.
-If you have the resources, you can do several builds at once.
-If you do not specify -only, it will build all the platforms.
+Note that packer will start a service for each provisioner (step, basically) of the build.
+For the Windows ones, this can mean more than 15 processes being started all at once, because of all the reboots required.
+Also note that certain builds can take more than an hour, especially the CCDC ones.
+I will time the builds on my system and include the build time by each set of notes below.
+Info on my computer will be at the bottom of this README.
+The estimated time will not include the length of time it took to download the ISOs.

 ## Progress so far: